Building a Custom Origam Image From Source

 • Double-check all file paths when copying files and running Docker commands.

-This custom image should work exactly the same as the official image, with the only difference being that it uses your custom-built version of Origam.
+This custom image should work exactly the same as the official image, with the only difference being that it uses your custom-built version of ORIGAM.